waynegramlich/Fab/docs/FabGeometries.md

 ## <a name="fabgeometries--fabpolygon"></a>5 Class FabPolygon:

-An immutable polygon with rounded corners.
+An frozen class that represents a closed polygon rounded corners on a plane.
 A FabPolygon is represented as a sequence of corners (i.e. a Vector) where each corner can optionally be filleted with a radius.
 In order to make it easier to use, a corner can be specified either as simple Vector or as a tuple that specifies both a Vector and a radius.